JEE Main 2025 Results: Toppers and Trends

 Total no. of candidates appeared in the JEE Main Session 1 exam

-Once the results of both the sessions of JEE Main 2022 exam are released, the AIR (All India Ranks) of candidates will be declared based on the NTA scores of candidates of both sessions.
-Session 2 of the JEE Main 2022 exam was conducted from 25 to 30 July 2022 and JEE Main 2022 Session 2 exam result will be declared on August 6, 2022.
+Once the results of both the sessions of the JEE Main exam are released, the AIR (All India Ranks) of candidates will be declared based on the NTA scores of candidates of both sessions.
+For example, in 2025, Session 2 of the JEE Main exam was conducted in April, and the result is expected to be released shortly after the exam concludes.

 Frequently Asked Questions